Matthew B. Lawrenz, Ph.D.

 In my laboratory, students will be exposed to techniques used to understand host-pathogen interactions.
 Opportunities are available to study pathogenesis from both the perspective of the bacterium and/or the host.
 Examples of techniques that will be learned and applied by students in the lab include:

-- using cell culture to study specific interactions between bacteria and host cells
+using cell culture and microscopy to study specific interactions between bacteria and host cells.

 M.B.
 Lawrenz.
 2010.
 Model systems to study plague pathogenesis and develop new therapeutics.
 Front.
 Microbio. doi: 10.3389/fmicb.2010.00119.

 Lawrenz, M.B., J.D.
 Lenz, and V.L.
 Miller.
 2009.
 A novel autotransporter adhesin is required for bubonic plague.
 Infect.
 Immun.
 77(1):317-326.

 Felek, S., M.B.
 Lawrenz, and E.S.
 Krukonis.
 2008.
 The Yersinia pestis autotransporter YapC mediates host cell binding, autoaggregation, and biofilm formation.
 Microbiology.
 154 (Pt 6): 1802-1812.